 which is the highest percentile of the entanglers in the ansatz. $\pmax$ can also be understood as the percentile of the selected entangler with lowest correlation strength in the final circuit.
 Similar to $\pmax$, we also define $\pavg$ as

 which is the average value of the percentiles of all the selected entanglers $N_{\mathrm{ent}}$.
-Both $\pmax$ and $\pavg$ represent how the correlation strength of the selected entanglers are larger than that of the not selected ones, and provide ways to quantify speed-ups compared to a complete entangler pool.
+Both $\pmax$ and $\pavg$ represent how the correlation strength of the selected entanglers are larger than that of the unselected ones, and provide means to quantify speed-ups compared with methods using a complete entangler pool.
 Therefore, we call them screening rates.
 As long as $\pcut$ is set to be higher than $\pmax$, the entangler selection at each step will be the same as using the original pool.
 A low $\pmax$ means a low $\pcut$ can be set and one only needs to try a small portion of entanglers in the original pool.
 Suppose $N_{\mathrm{ent}}$ entanglers were to be added eventually.
 With the knowledge of $\pmax$, one would need to carry out $\pmax N(E_{\mathrm{origin}})$ entangler trials at each step.
 In total, we only need to carry out $N_{\max}=\pmax N(E_{\mathrm{origin}}) N_{\mathrm{ent}}$ entangler trials in the entire calculation.
-From our numerical experiments, we find that $\pmax$ is nearly continuous with respect to the geometry of the molecular system in some cases.
-However, we do not know how to predict $\pmax$ systematically.
-When $\pmax$ cannot be accurately predicted, $\pcut$ may be set heuristically.
-As to $\pavg$, different from $\pmax$, we cannot use a fixed screened pool with $N_{\mathrm{avg}}=\pavg N(E_{\mathrm{original}})$ entanglers to recover the entangler selection using the original pool because in some steps we need a pool with $N_{\max}$ entanglers to recover the selection.
+As to $\pavg$, unlike $\pmax$, we cannot use a fixed screened pool with $N_{\mathrm{avg}}=\pavg N(E_{\mathrm{original}})$ entanglers to recover the entangler selection using the original pool because in some steps we need a pool with $N_{\max}$ entanglers to recover the selection.
 However, we expect that by adjusting the screened pool at each step using some sophisticated techniques, with an average pool size between $N_{\mathrm{avg}}$ and $N_{\max}$, one can recover the original entangler selection.